-- Internal policies and processes are promptly adapted to reflect changes in laws, regulations and professional rules and then implemented.
+- Internal policies and processes are promptly adapted to reflect changes in laws, regulations and professional rules and followed.

 - Contracts are followed and enforced.

 The Board of Directors of Raiffeisen Switzerland regularly examines the risks affecting the Raiffeisen Group.
 This is based on comprehensive reporting on credit, market and liquidity risks, operational risks, and legal and compliance risks.
 Reputational risks that can result from all risk categories are also taken into account.

-Raiffeisen Switzerland’s Risk & Compliance department draws up Risk reports.
-Reports focus on the risk situation, capital adequacy, compliance with overall limits and any measures taken.
-Furthermore, Risk & Compliance uses an early warning system to identify potentially unfavourable developments at individual Raiffeisen banks and branches.
+Risk reporting is carried out by the Risk & Compliance department of Raiffeisen Switzerland.
+The focus is on the risk situation, capital adequacy, compliance with overall limits and any measures taken.
+Furthermore, the Risk & Compliance department uses an early warning system to identify potentially unfavourable developments at individual Raiffeisen banks and branches.

-Key elements of Group-wide risk control and management are the risk policy, the risk strategy, the identification process for new risks, forward-looking risk budgeting and scenario planning (realistic, pessimistic and stress) to determine the Group-wide risk tolerance and its operationalisation through overall limits, and the risk monitoring of subsidiaries, participations and risk categories that are important to the Raiffeisen Group.
+Key elements of Group-wide risk control and management are the risk policy, the risk strategy, the identification process for new risks, forward-looking risk budgeting using stress scenarios to determine the Group-wide risk tolerance and its operationalisation through overall limits, and the risk monitoring of subsidiaries, participations and risk categories that are important to the Raiffeisen Group.